supervisely-ecosystem/annotation-validator/README.md

 The annotation that fail to meet the criteria, will be marked with a tag.

-- **Try to Correct Figures**
+- **Autocorrect**

-The application will correct invalid figures if possible, and delete if not.
+The application will correct invalid figures if possible.

 ## How To Run